thiadeliria/KenKen/README.md

 * [Heuristics](https://github.com/thiadeliria/KenKen#heuristics)

 ## How to Play KenKen
-KenKen (also known as Kashikoku-Naru-Puzzle, 賢くなるパズル) is a puzzle game designed to improve your math skills.
+KenKen (also known as Kashikoku-Naru-Puzzle or 賢くなるパズル) is a puzzle game designed to improve your math skills.
 Similar to Sudoku, the objective is to fill an *n* × *n* grid of cells with digits 1 to *n*.
 For example, here is a 3×3 grid.

 <p align="center">
 <img src="https://github.com/thiadeliria/KenKen/blob/master/images/example.png" width="230" />